Ivans-Labs/DataHinge/README.md

-# DataBolt-CLI
+# DataHinge-CLI

-DataBolt-CLI is a command-line interface (CLI) tool that makes it easy to manage and process data files.
-Whether you need to clean up messy datasets, extract specific information, or transform data into a different format, DataBolt can help.
+DataHinge-CLI is a command-line interface (CLI) tool that makes it easy to manage and process data files.
+Whether you need to clean up messy datasets, extract specific information, or transform data into a different format, DataHinge can help.

 ## Features